Fran-cho/docs/ada-embed.md

 ```

 #### `metaFields` `@type {Object}`
 Used to pass meta information about a Chatter.
 This can be useful for tracking information about your end users, as well as for personalizing their experience.
 For example, you may wish to track the `phone_number` and `name` for conversation attribution.
 Once set, this information can be accessed in the email attachment from Handoff Form submissions, or via the Chatter modal in the **Conversations** page of your Ada dashboard.
-Should you need to programtically change these values after bot setup, you can make use of the [setMetaFields](#setmetafieldsmetafields-param-object) action below.
+Should you need to programatically change these values after bot setup, you can make use of the [setMetaFields](#setmetafieldsmetafields-param-object) action below.

 **Example:**
 ```html